 This SEND policy will ensure that we are an educationally inclusive school where the teaching and learning, achievements, attitudes and well- being of every student matters.
-Penketh High School provides an inclusive curriculum, which is designed to meet the needs of all its students.
+Penketh High School is committed to providing an inclusive curriculum, which is designed to meet the needs of all its students.
+The school's aims are based on the development of each individual student and our determination to encourage them to achieve their best.
 Any student may have special needs at different times and therefore a wide variety of strategies are used to meet these needs as they arise.
 Learning diversity is recognised and planned for, any barriers to learning and participation will be challenged and removed and all students will be provided with equality of opportunity.
 All members of staff have a responsibility to ensure that every student has an equal opportunity to attain their maximum potential and are valued equally, regardless of ability, race, gender or need.